kubernetes-retired/kubefed/docs/userguide.md

 ### Immutable Fields
 Federation API does not implement immutable fields in the federated resource yet.

-A kubernetes resource field can be patched during runtime to change the resource specification.
-But the immutable field is not allowed to be modified after the resource was created.
+A kubernetes resource field can be modified at runtime to change the resource specification.
+An immutable field cannot be modified after the resource is created.

-For federated resource, `spec.template` defines target resource specification.
+For a federated resource, `spec.template` defines the resource specification common to all clusters.
+Though it is possible to modify any template field of a federated resource (or set an override for the field), changing the value of an immutable field will prevent all subsequent updates from completing successfully.
+This will be indicated by a propagation status of `UpdateFailed` for affected clusters.
+These errors can only be resolved by reverting the template field back to the value set at creation.
-You can change any fields in runtime.
-Federation API does not check attribute of any fields.
-So, it accepts the request even it tries to change an immutable field for the target resource.

 For example, `spec.completions` is an immutable field of a job resource.
-You cannot change it after job resource is created.
-But you can change `spec.template.spec.completions` of the federated job resource.
-However, the changed value does not propagate to member clusters.
+You cannot change it after a job has been created.
+Changing `spec.template.spec.completions` of the federated job resource will prevent all subsequent updates to jobs managed by the federated job.
+The changed value does not propagate to member clusters.

-Immutable field is planned to be supported after beta.
+Support for validation of immutable fields in federated resources is intended to be implemented before kubefed goes GA.